Clean Chocolate Chip Snickerdoodles Recipe

 I'm not sure I've ever followed a single recipe either.
 I've always made every recipe I use my own right from the get go.
 So if something just doesn't seem right or work for you, I won't be offended at all if you modify it.
 The measuring cups and spoons I use in my pictures are just that; for pictures.
 I don't think I even follow my own recipes to a tee everytime.
 That's way makes cooking exciting!

-With altitude changes, weather differences and climate changes all over the world, there's no way to make every recipe work for everyone.
+With altitude changes, weather differences, and climate changes all over the world, there's no way to make every recipe work for everyone.
 The freedom to modify recipes lets you make the recipe work for you.
-I live at a high attitude and have for a while and notice that the higher attitudes seem to need more liquid than most recipes suggest, so I make it work.
+I live at a high altitude and have for a while and notice that the higher altitudes seem to need more liquid than most recipes suggest, so I make it work.
 See what I mean?

 I hope you enjoy these, whatever you modify or change, and come back for more.
 Let me know what you think of them in the comments.

 © 2018 Victoria Van Ness